bbbutterwell/books/wkuf_ch14.md

 ---

-Olivia didn't say much that whole time we were getting our stuff set up for that night, in the New Old Shed - just the essential stuff, like asking how to light an oil lamp again, and which sleeping bag was bigger.
+Olivia didn't say much that whole time we were getting our stuff set up for later that night, in the New Old Shed - just the essential stuff, like asking how to light an oil lamp again, and which sleeping bag was bigger.
 She wasn't sure, even after I showed her that the red one was.
 Not much else was said.

 I'm sort of used to that, with Olive.
 She's always been pretty quiet.
 That's OK.
 When she was younger, she would often sometimes sing for no reason.
 Not all the time - just at particular times.
 Olivia would be quiet for long stretches - maybe days - and then out of nowhere, she'd hum this tune, or sing some words in a string, like she'd been thinking about doing it all that time that she had been quietly composing, and then all the sudden, it was time to do it, and then she'd just do it.